oliveres/node-red-contrib-timescaledb/README.md

 ### 1. MQTT to TimescaleDB
 - Maps MQTT topic levels to database columns or JSONB tags according to a mapping string.
 - Designed for scenarios where data arrives via MQTT or structured topic.
-- Supports topic mapping, mapping in msg, ignore topic, extra tags, and writes to TimescaleDB.
+- Supports topic mapping via the msg.mapping or ignore msg.topic with fixed config, extra tags to JSONB column.

 ### 2. Payload to TimescaleDB
 - Writes naked or JSON object payloads directly to TimescaleDB.
 - Use when your data is already normalized and you want to map fields and tags directly from the message or node configuration.
-- Does not process MQTT topics or mapping.

 ---